-- Ensure that all individuals who will be working with children in Derwentside Amateur Swimming Club have been recruited in accordance with the ASA Safe Recruitment Policy.
+- Ensure that all individuals who will be working with children in Derwentside Amateur Swimming Club have been recruited in accordance with the Swim England Safe Recruitment Policy.

 - Ensure that all individuals who work with children in the organisation have the appropriate training, code of conduct and good practice to follow in line with the guidance in Wavepower.

 - Provide all members of the organisation and parents of members with the opportunity to raise concerns in a safe and confidential manner if they have a concern about their child’s welfare.